-Next, we account for the open-dissipative effects captured by $D(\psi)=i[P(x)-\sigma-\chi\left|\psi\right|^{2}]\psi/2$ in Eq. (\ref{eq.1}).
-As the $\psi_{\text{im}}(x)$ and $\psi_{\text{so}}$ are no longer the exact solutions of Eq. (\ref{eq.1}), we exploit the Lagrangian approach of the perturbation theory to treat the open-dissipative effects.
-We assume a trial wave function as a combination of the soliton and impurity mode
+Next, we take into account of the open-dissipative effects captured by $D(\psi)=i[P(x)-\sigma-\chi\left|\psi\right|^{2}]\psi/2$ in Eq. (\ref{eq.1}).
+Since the $\psi_{\text{im}}(x)$ and $\psi_{\text{so}}$ are no longer the exact solutions of Eq. (\ref{eq.1}), we exploit the Lagrangian approach of the perturbation theory to treat the open-dissipative effects.
+We assume a trial wave function as a combination of the bright soliton and impurity mode

-with the time-dependent variable parameters $\eta$, $z$, $\phi$, $\kappa$, $a$, $\lambda$ and $\varphi$.
-Specifically, $\phi(t)$ is the global phase of the trial wave function, $\eta (t)$ and $Z(t)$ are the amplitudes and centre position of the bright soliton respectively; $\kappa(t)$ is referred to as the wavenumber of the soltion. $a(t)$ and $\lambda(t)$ are associated with the strength of the variable function induced by the impurity; $\varphi(t)$ is labelled by the relative phase between the soliton and impurity-induced function.
+where $\eta$, $z$, $\phi$, $\kappa$, $a$, $\lambda$ and $\varphi$ are the variational parameters.
+Specifically, $\phi(t)$ is the global phase of the trial wave function, $\eta (t)$ and $Z(t)$ are the amplitudes and centre position of the bright soliton respectively, $\kappa(t)$ is referred to as the wavenumber of the soltion, $a(t)$ and $\lambda(t)$ are associated with the strength of the variable function induced by the impurity, $\varphi(t)$ is the relative phase between the soliton and impurity-induced function.

-The key assumption in the Lagrangian approach of quantum dynamics for an impurity immersed into a soliton described by Eq.~(\ref{eq.2}) is that the functional forms of the soliton and the impurity-induced function are unchanged, while the corresponding parameters are slowly time-dependent.
-The time evolution of the parameters in Eq.~(\ref{eq.2}) can be then obtained via the Euler-Lagrangian equations for the dissipative system~\cite{LagApp0,LagApp1,YilingZhang20501,ChunYuJia40502,Xu2019}
+The key assumption underlying the ansatz~(\ref{eq.2}) is that the functional forms of the soliton and the impurity-induced function are preserved in the presence of perturbation, whereas the corresponding parameters become slowly time-dependent.
+The time evolution of the parameters in Eq.~(\ref{eq.2}) can be obtained via the Euler-Lagrangian equations for the dissipative system~\cite{LagApp0,LagApp1,YilingZhang20501,ChunYuJia40502,Xu2019}